Italy Day 6: Alice and Milan, Together Again!

 To the right of the altar and the reliquary is this, the empty sarcophagus that carried the Three Wise Men’s remains to Milan at inside the Basilica of Saint’Eustorgio.
 (April 27, 2023)

+The Magi reliquary above the Magi altar inside the Basilica of Saint’Eustorgio in Milan are said to be the remains of the Three Wise Men.
 Probably founded in the 4th century, the church’s name refers to Eustorgius I, the bishop of Milan credited for transporting the Magi relics to the city from Constantinople in 344.
 Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the Basilica and gave them to the Archbishop of Cologne.
 Then, supposedly in 1903, due to the intervention of Cardinal Ferrari some of the sacred remains returned to the Basilica of Sant’Eustorgio.
 (April 27, 2023)

 The back view of the Basilica of Sant’Eustorgio and the Parco Papa Giovanni Paolo II (“Pope John Paul II Park”) in Milan.
 Originally named the Parco delle Basiliche, Basilica owes its name to the fact that it connects two major basilicas, the Basilica of San Lorenzo and the Basilica of Sant’Eustorgio.
 (April 27, 2023)